-In Mohammed and Charlemagne Revisited (2012), Emmet Scott vindicates Pirenne with a firm eye on archaeological data.
+In Mohammed and Charlemagne Revisited (2012), Emmet Scott affirms Pirenne with a firm eye on archaeological data.
 He shows that the barbarian invasions and fall of Rome in the fifth century didn’t cause the Dark Age.
 The barbarians preserved classical civilization and the empire effectively survived under new management.
-The archaeological record is rather clear in this regard.
+Christian monks preserved the literary inheritance of the ancient world, and gave to Europe centers of scholarship.
+The archaeological record is clear in this regard.
 There is no gradual decline in classical society from the fifth to seventh centuries, but instead a decline from the third to fifth, followed by a revival in the sixth and early seventh, which is then dramatically terminated sometime between 620 and 650.
 The lights went out, quite literally, with the Islamic conquests.
 People fled the coastline and began building hilltop castles to avoid slaughter and enslavement.
 The Mediterranean was no longer a highway but a frontier of piracy and plunder.
 The sea became a blockade, choking off trade and communication with Byzantium.
 Papyrus became a thing of the past, and literacy plummeted almost overnight to levels equivalent to those in pre-Roman times.
 By the mid-seventh century a “medieval” outlook had emerged, thanks mostly to Islam.

 The “Debunking” of Pirenne